 In the mid-1950s a group of ice skating devotees wanted to build a skating rink in Chestnut Hill.
-After much discussion, the location picked was at the southwest corner of Willow Grove Avenue and Cherokee Street on CHA land.
+After much discussion, are murals painted by renowned artist Violet Oakley.
+The biblical scenes depict Solomon, David, and Jesus as boys.

+1903 1905 1906 1929 1934 1940 1941 1942 1952 1956 Current baseball field created surrounded by a track Swimming Pool enclosed Gymnasium built Inn ballroom converted to chapel Inn dining room becomes Charles Wolcott Henry Library Stock market crash Great Depression begins Boarding department closed Houston Estate transfers deeds to buildings and campus to CHA Japanese bomb Pearl Harbor United States enters World War II in Asia and Europe Upper four grades closed Reestablishment of Upper School begins Gymnasium named The Woodward Gymnasium Forrest Pearson '33 Tennis Courts com- pleted First graduating class since 1942 Lower level of new gymnasium opens Wissahickon Skating Club opens 1 the location picked was at the southwest corner of Willow Grove Avenue and Cherokee Street on CHA land.
 Never anticipating the extent of the academy's future growth, CHA signed, in 1955, an agreement leasing that land for 99 years at, believe it or not, just \$1 per year.
 The Wissahickon Skating Club opened a year later.

-The old gym was named in 1952 in George Woodward's memory, who had died earlier that year.
+The old gym was named in 1952 in memory of George Woodward, who had died earlier that year.
 Woodward had married Gertrude Houston in 1895, and early on had joined his brother-in-law Charles W. Henry in enthusiastic support of the Academy.
 In 1955 the lower half of a new gymnasium was built.
 It provided additional space, primarily for locker rooms, that connected to the Woodward Gym.